US security assistance to Pakistan remains suspended: Pentagon | Politics

 ''I reiterated my appreciation for the US-Pakistan relationship and my desire to continue to work together to further regional security and stability,'' Austin said in a tweet.

-A day earlier, Sullivan met his Pakistani counterpart Moeed Yusuf in Geneva.
+A day earlier, US National Security Advisor Jek Sullivan met his Pakistani counterpart Moeed Yusuf in Geneva.

 ''Both sides discussed a range of bilateral, regional and global issues of mutual interest, and ways to advance practical cooperation.
 They agreed to continue with the conversation,'' spokesperson of the National Security Council Emily Horne said.